 The incorporation of fluorine or fluorine-containing groups into organic molecules can have a dramatic impact on their chemical and biological properties.
 In particular, fluorinated pharmaceuticals often exhibit improved potency compared to their non-fluorinated analogues and are more metabolically stable.
 The comparative lack of fluorine-containing natural products means that access to these compounds relies heavily on synthetic organic chemistry and new methods that offer improved efficiency and selectivity or even allow for the preparation of unprecedented classes of organofluorine compound are highly desired.

 Our research is centred on the design and application of new methodologies for the synthesis of fluorine-containing organic molecules relevant as pharmaceuticals and agrochemicals.
 One project line concerns the synthesis, development and application of new widely applicable reagents for installing medicinally relevant fluorinated groups such as the CF3, SCF3 and SF5 moieties.
-For example, in recent work, we have introduced BT-Reagents as a new class of bench-stable derivatives that enable the deoxygenative synthesis of SCF3 and SeCF3-substituted compounds directly from widely available alcohols.
+For example, in recent work, we have introduced BT-Reagents as a new class of solid reagents that enable the deoxygenative synthesis of SCF3 and SeCF3-substituted compounds directly from widely available alcohols and carboxylic acids.

 In other projects we exploit visible light as a tool for enabling the installation and manipulation of fluorine and fluorine-containing functional groups.
 As part of the DFG-supported Collaborative Research Centre (SFB 1349) “Fluorine-Specific Interactions”, we are investigating selective radical C−F activation reactions which exploit the unique interactions between fluorine atoms and Lewis acids or hydrogen bond donors.
 These processes enable the synthesis of valuable partially fluorinated compounds from widely available perfluorinated feedstocks.